 GUEST BLOG FROM BARRY BARNETT

-I welcome Barry Barnett as a Guest Blogger with his blog concerning a law firm that fell for a email that sounded too good to be true and which was really Phishing.
-Barry’s Blawgletter provides great thoughts, and insights.
+Barry Barnett has been a Guest Blogger in the past, his Blawgletter provides great thoughts, and insights.
 I read his blogs regularly.
-Over the years Barry and I have had a number of cases together and he is an outstanding lawyer.
-Barry is a partner at Susman Godfrey and I’m sure we will see more Guest Blogs from him in the future.
+Over the years Barry and I have had a number of cases together and he is an outstanding trial partner at Susman Godfrey.

 Leave a Reply